Engineering Vibrations Lab

 Project, focusing on structural dynamics using FVD's to improve a building's resilience

 to earthquakes.
+See is post here.

-structural stability of buildings during earthquakes.
-Abby met Dr. Nasseri last fall
+which is aimed at enhancing the structural stability of buildings during earthquakes.

-in her Dynamics and Vibrations class where she became interested in the research.
+Abby met Dr. Nasseri in Fall 2024 in her Dynamics and Vibrations class, where she

-industry after graduation.
+into the industry after graduation.

-Growing up on a farm, he developed a passion for engineering, driven by a strong mechanical
+up on a farm, he developed a passion for engineering, driven by a strong mechanical

 inclination, problem-solving skills, and curiosity about how the world works.
 Through